 The living room, with chestnut paneling, was a lovely green color enhanced by light streaming in the large, semi-circular windows.
 Einstein and others of considerable fame frequently visited the Veblens.
 The painting was one of two the Veblens owned by Charles Oppenheimer, a British painter.
 Many of the Veblens' furnishings evoked the 1920s.

-Even the garage looks attractive in this 1950s photo, ornamented by azaleas, mayapples and other spring flowers.
+Even the garage looks attractive in this 1950s photo, with its gray wall and red roof, ornamented by azaleas, mayapples and other spring flowers.

 Born in York, England, Elizabeth Veblen brought to Princeton a love of English gardening.
-She hosted meetings of a local garden club, members of which continued to care for the grounds even after she died.
+She hosted meetings of the Dogwood Garden Club, members of which continued to care for the grounds even after she died.

 Elizabeth particularly loved daffodils, which she would propagate and plant in circular clumps in the field.
 This field east of the house borders a five acre privately owned pasture where two head of cattle grazed each summer until recently.
-Most of the pasture has been preserved as a new addition to Herrontown Woods.
+Most of the pasture has been preserved to help buffer Herrontown Woods from surrounding residences.

 Max Latterman was the Veblens' faithful groundskeeper, continuing to work there even after they had died.
 He appears in this photo to be as enthusiastic a wood splitter as Oswald Veblen was reputed to be.